 Aortic valve treatment varies, depending on the type of heart valve disease, and may include one, or a combination of, the following:

-Transcatheter aortic valve implantation, or TAVI, is a new alternative for some cases of aortic valve stenosis.
+Transcatheter aortic valve replacement, or TAVR, is a new alternative for some cases of aortic valve stenosis.
 This hybrid procedure typically is done by a cardiac surgeon and an interventional cardiologist.